ateebasif/video-albums/README.md

-you can create albums and also add cover photos to albums and then go to an album and upload videos that will show in list and you can play those videos from the play list.
+you can create albums and also add cover photos to albums and then go to an album and upload videos that will show in list and you can play those videos from the play list. you can also update profile picture.

+### To start

+just change the firebase configs in utils/firebase/firebase or add a .env file and strt the project by npm start

 ## Getting Started with Create React App